juliabiro/expander/README.md

 # expander
 A commandline go tool that expands abbreviations based on a predefined list.
 The abbreviations can be automatically constructed with teh same tool, based on a mapping.

-## What is the problem that I am tryong to solve?
+## What is the problem that I am trying to solve?

 In my work I often need to type long strings that really only carry a few characters of information.
 I want to be able to type only a few characters and a tool that expands them into the valid input I need.